IDE TREBLE SIDE

 Do not open

-• This device contains no user-serviceable parts.
-Do not
+This instrument contains no user -serviceable parts.
+Do not open the instrument or at-

 .
 If it should appear